joelbetteridge/littorina-littorea-choice-test-millport/README.md

 ## Study Overview

+All data were collected on the island of Millport (Scotland) by Joel Betteridge, Anne Strevens and William Grimsdell.
 This experiment tested whether *L. littorea* would avoid *A. equina* in a controlled choice test.
 Five snails were placed in a glass tank containing either real beadlet anemones (anemone treatment) or water only (control).
 Snail positions were scored at 10-minute intervals over 30 minutes using a positional scoring system (see below).

 **Scoring system:**